- silver headpins

 - a mixture of beads—blue and purple Swarovski crystals, glass beads in various shades of blue, and lampwork beads

-Gripping the eye of the pin firmly with your chain-nose pliers, wrap the tail around the bead, away from your body, as shown.
+First, we will make all the small beads into dangles.
+Put a bead onto a headpin, and make a loop in it, but leave an extended tail, as shown.
+Gripping the eye of the pin firmly with your chain-nose pliers, wrap the tail around the bead, away from your body.

 Next we’ll make double eye-pins for our larger beads, using headpins.
 Snip off the ‘heads’ of the headpins, and you’re left with a small piece of wire.
 Make a loop at one end, slide your bead on and make a loop of equal size at the other end, adjusting for size, as needed, and snipping off any wire you don’t need.
 Do all your larger beads this way.